 Rents are on an upward trajectory.
 Louie noted that the average price of rent increased by 10.9 % in 2018.
 So, supposing the price of rent for a two-bedroom apartment was $1,012 in 2017.
 It, therefore, means that landlords pocketed about $1,122 in rent in 2018 for the same apartment.

 The data points to one thing: the real estate market in Grand Prairie, Alberta is hot right now.
-This is great news to anyone wishing to buy an investment property in the greater area of Alberta.
+This is one of the many reasons investing in Grand Prairie is a great idea.

 4 Tips for Buying an Investment Property in Grand Prairie, AB